zethon/ttvg/docs/roadmap.md

 * get user selections from a list of options
 * be completely accessible through the Lua API

+## Logging

+There needs to be logging that logs to a file and the console.

 ## Windows Installer

 The Windows installer should automatically build when code is pushed to master and automatically deploy the installer somewhere for download.